Nornir MCP Server

 - Make sure the Nornir MCP server is running (using

-). - Open your MCP client application.
+docker-compose up). - Open your MCP client application.

 - Find the option to add or manage MCP Server connections.